sylikc/jpegview/readme.txt

 Bugs fixed:
 - Corrected Italian translation
-New features:
+- Hiding of mouse cursor when starting up in window mode and switching to fullscreen mode New features:
 - 'DefaultWindowRect=max' in INI file will start with maximized window (if fullscreen mode is false)
+- Dropping files or folders to JPEGView from Windows Explorer now works

 [1.0.18]